mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-10-22-count-distinct-items-with-cvm-algorithm.md

 What is the probability then that an item shows up in `memory` when the algorithm terminates?
 We have 3 cases to consider:

-- The item is encountered during round 0, and not during round 1.
-In this case, it will be added to `memory` during round 0, and with probability 0.5, it is discarded when we start round 1, so there is a 0.5 probability that it ends in `memory` when the algorithm finishes during round 1.
+- The item is encountered during round `0`, and not during round `1`.
+In this case, it will be added to `memory` during round `0`, and with probability 0.5, it is discarded when we start round `1`, so there is a 0.5 probability that it ends in `memory` when the algorithm finishes during round `1`.
-- The item is encountered during round 0 and during round 1.
-During round 1, when we encounter the item, we remove it from `memory`, and add it back with a probability of 0.5, so again there is a 0.5 probability that the item ends up in `memory` when the algorithm terminates during round 1.
+- The item is encountered during round `0` and during round `1`.
+During round `1`, when we encounter the item, we remove it from `memory`, and add it back with a probability of 0.5, so again there is a 0.5 probability that the item ends up in `memory` when the algorithm terminates during round `1`.
-- The item is encountered during round 1, and not round 0.
-We simply add the item with a probability of 0.5 to `memory` during round 1.
+- The item is encountered during round `1`, and not round `0`.
+We simply add the item with a probability of 0.5 to `memory` during round `1`.

-In other words, if the algorithm terminates during round 1, any distinct item has a probability of 0.5 to be listed in `memory` when we terminate.
+In other words, if the algorithm terminates during round `1`, any distinct item has a probability of 0.5 to be listed in `memory` when we terminate.

 Now if we have `N` distinct items in our `stream`, how many distinct items should we observe in `memory` when the algorithm terminates?
-Each item has a probabiliy of 0.5 to be there, so on average we should have `N x 0.5` items listed.
+Each item has a probabiliy of 0.5 to be there, so on average we should have `N * 0.5` items listed.
 Or, conversely, if we end up with `M` items in `memory`, this means we had around `M / 0.5` distinct items in the overall `stream`.